zpix1/yt-anti-translate/README.md

 - Firefox

-  1. Create a `.zip` of `app` directory (Note that `manifest.json` must be at the root of the atchive)
+  1. Create a `.zip` of `app` directory (Note that `manifest.json` must be at the root of the archive)
   2. Open Firefox and navigate to `about:addons`
-  3. Click gear icon, click on "Install Add-on from File", select the zip file you created on step 1
+  3. Click the gear icon, click on "Install Add-on from File", select the zip file you created in step 1

 ## Contributing